mabdi/Amplification-Roassal3/README.md

 ## Generated versions

-Currently, Small-Amp creates this versions:
+Currently, Small-Amp creates these versions:

 - Amp: amplified tests generated from original.
 - AmpMin: The assert statements which doesn't kill a mutant is removed from Amp.